 • Unfilled MBR1 order for the remaining quantity of Buy 250 lots @ € 1.00.
 No Market Update Sent

-This step is triggered only in the case where the RFC Reactor book is crossed.
-In this example, the RFC Reactor book is uncrossed.
+This step is triggered only in case RFC Reactor book is crossed.
+In this example, RFC Reactor book is uncrossed.

 Step 5: Cancellation of remaining reactors responses